CrackerakiUA/ui-cropper/README.md

 ### max-canvas-dimensions

 *Optional*.
 Max. width/height of the canvas area (in pixels) to start with, overriding the default maximum.
 Default: 300x300

+### min-canvas-dimensions

+*Optional*.
+Min. width/height of the canvas area (in pixels) to start with, overriding the default minimum.
+Default: 100x100

 ### result-image-size